Dirk Necessary, A Man’s Man’s Journey:

 I hated it.
 That original name that is.
 The one I started life with.
 The one printed at the bottom of the list posted on the gym wall.
 The stomachache, ever-present, knowing it could be written or spoken any moment for all to hear or see.
 I hid from bullies and even teachers but my name was impossible to avoid.
 And, there it was staring back at me.

-I stood in front of the list, acid in my stomach boiling over, and contemplated a worse situation.
+I stood in front of the list, stomach acid boiling over, and contemplated a worse situation.
 A disciplined habit.

 Each school year started and ended with the ‘Measure Up’ in gym class.
 This invasive physical assessment included, body height and weight, push-up, sit-up, and pull-up counts, 100-yard sprint and one-mile run times.
 The results were posted, publicly, for god and everyone to see.
 To scrutinize.
 Someone had to be first.
 Someone had to be last.
 Logical.
 A simple truth.
 I knew the first position was not mine to hope for.
 Not to be last, that was a reasonable wish.